camunda-community-hub/process-execution-automator/README.md

 ### String connection

 The string contains a list of connections, separate by a semi-colon (":").
-Each parameter in the connection is separated by a comma (,)
+A comma separates each parameter in the connection (,)

 First parameters are